frconor-ebook/meditations/_posts/2025-04-06-christ-the-light.md

 It\'s a meek light with the power of meekness.
 It\'s a light that speaks to the heart.
 It\'s also a light that offers the cross.
 It doesn\'t move us to run away from the cross.

-In the Preface of Christmas (III), it says, "Today in him a new light has dawned upon the world"---Christ is always bringing new light---"God has become one with humanity, and we have become one again with God."
+In the Preface of Christmas (III), it says, "Today in him a new light has dawned upon the world"---Christ is always bringing new light.
+"God has become one with humanity, and we have become one again with God."

 The hymn of the carol, *Silent Night*, talks about "radiant beams from thy holy face."